-Lake Wylie and the surrounding Catawba River Valley feature some of the oldest churches in the region dating back hundreds of years.
-While nearby Charlotte, North Carolina is recognized as an extremely church-friendly city, many of the area’s first churches were built up and down the Catawba River near present day Lake Wylie.
+Lake Wylie and the surrounding Catawba River Valley feature some of the oldest churches in the region, dating back hundreds of years.
+While nearby Charlotte, North Carolina is known as an extremely church-friendly city, many of the our area’s first places of worship were built up and down the Catawba River near present day Lake Wylie.

 Steele Creek Presbyterian – Charlotte, NC

 Located on a tree-shaded knoll in southwest Charlotte, Steele Creek Presbyterian Church is the second oldest church in Mecklenburg County.